mattsahr/kaboom/README.md

 |  album-1-to-10.json  |    30.9 kB  |     14.0 kB  |      11.2 kB  |
 |  **TOTAL**           | **94.9 kB** |  **37.6 kB** |  **30.2 kB**  |

 There are more files that load "below the fold", including the nav menu (JS and CSS), and images past the first 10 in an album.
-But these below-the-fold files arrive in a second phase and shouldn't affect startup speed.
+These below-the-fold files arrive in a second phase and shouldn't affect startup speed.

 | Below the fold       |     raw      |       gzip   |      brotli   |
 |----------------------|-------------:|-------------:|--------------:|